nzenger/nzenger.github.io/projects/project-1.md

 title: Database
 permalink: projects/micromouse
 # All dates must be YYYY-MM-DD format!
-date: 2015-07-01
+date: 2019-22-04
 labels:
-  - Robotics
-  - Arduino
-  - C++
+  - C
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: Created a database in Unix which can store a variety of data into an account and sorts the accounts and allows you to search for specific accounts of stored data.
 ---

 <div class="ui small rounded images">